Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ## Server Configurations

+See below for the full list of convars that are added or modified by Custom Roles for TTT.
+For default TTT settings, see [here](https://www.troubleinterroristtown.com/config/settings/).

-Add the following to your server.cfg (for dedicated servers) or listenserver.cfg (for peer-to-peer servers):
+Add any of the following that you want to change to your server.cfg (for dedicated servers) or listenserver.cfg (for peer-to-peer servers):

 ```cpp
 // ----------------------------------------